 Maintaining your own garden and lawn can take its toll on all your gardening tools.
 Crucial cutting equipment like gardening shears will go blunt over time.
 Knowing how to restore the blade’s cutting edge is a great way to keep doing more without getting tired.

 Sharp garden shears and hedge trimmers are a good idea.
-They are easier to use and cut cleaner hence impart less stress on the plants you are pruning.
-Keeping your blade sharp is crucial regardless of whether you went for a manual set to remain ecofriendly or are using an electric trimmer running of your off grid power system instead of a gasoline engine.
+They are easier to use and cut cleaner hence imparting less stress on the plants you are pruning.
+Keeping your blade sharp is crucial regardless of whether you went for a manual set to remain eco-friendly or are using an electric trimmer running your off grid power system instead of a gasoline engine.

 Signs that it’s Time to Sharpen your Garden Shears

 You will tell it’s time to sharpen your shears if they are not cutting as easy and clean as they did when you first got them.
 You will have to apply more force to cut and in most cases, the shears will bend and tear the plant you are working on instead of cutting it clean.